 For instance, thick sections of concrete are needed in everything from massive bridge piers to MRI radiation shielding at a hospital.
 But cement hydration generates heat and in a thick section, the difference in temperature between the inside and face cause stresses.
 If there’s too much of a temperature difference, the concrete cracks.

-We know how to manage heat of hydration.
+We know how to develop a thermal control plan to manage heat of hydration.

 So we’ll write a blog post or two about it so you understand what it is.